 Assignment operators assign values to variables.
 They include the basic

-assignment operator (=
+assignment operator (=) and

-compound assignment operators (+=
+compound assignment operators (+=,

 Example